nibzdil/la-bercrid-vlastet/la-bercrid-vlastet-gir/la-bercrid-vlastet/bazypru-vlaste.md

     - lo mutcu zo'u: ci'o'ei: convert arbitrary bridi to UI
     - lo mutcu zo'u: ma'o'ei: With meaning / function.
 Take the cmavo preceding as the selma'o, and convert the arbitrary bridi following it to give it meaning or function.
     - lo mutcu zo'u: jbovlaste ilmen's lo'oi
-    - koi'au: kancau modal, 1st place (individually; separately) with individuals …
+    - koi'au: karncau modal, 1st place (individually; separately) with individuals …
-    - sekoi'au: kancau modal, 2nd place (individually; separately) separately from …
+    - sekoi'au: karncau modal, 2nd place (individually; separately) separately from …
-    - tekoi'au: kancau modal, 3nd place (individually; separately) separately in context …
+    - tekoi'au: karncau modal, 3nd place (individually; separately) separately in context …
-    - pavdu'i: $d1$ is unique in property/dimension/quantity/aspect $d3$.
     - jo'u'e: Generalized prenex/topic separator/joiner; such that …
     - to'o'e: Apply Lojban text to an unspecified point in text.
     - ma'ai: mansa modal, 1st place (satisfying evaluator) satisfied by …